What programs does SEAS offer?

 Admitted master’s students who applied after the January 15 deadline may be provided with a later deadline for their enrollment decision.

 Enrollment decision deadlines will be provided in each admitted student’s letter of admission.

 As an admitted student, how can I engage with the SEAS community?

 At SEAS, we are fully committed to community development between admitted students, current students, faculty, and staff.
 We provide a variety of opportunities for admitted students to engage with the community from all over the world.

-If public and campus health circumstances permit, we will hold an in-person Admitted Student Visit Day in March or early April (date TBD).
+If public and campus health circumstances permit, we will hold an in-person Admitted Student Visit Day on Friday, March 31.
 This event will feature a series of community building and networking activities for our admitted master’s students and is the best opportunity for admitted students to see what the school has to offer.
-SEAS will offer travel expense reimbursements of up to $500 per admitted student.
+SEAS will offer travel expense reimbursements of up to $700 per admitted student.

 Because we recognize that traveling to Ann Arbor is not feasible for all admitted students, we will offer a series of virtual events and activities with the same informative and community building goals.

 If you would like to connect with a current SEAS student, please feel welcome to email SEAS-Admissions@umich.edu to request to be put in contact with some of our amazing current student representatives.

 Can I be provided with an extension to my enrollment decision deadline?